sharanchetan/xts-api-client/README.md

 * With the correct API credentials, User can access XTS interactive & market data.

 # Reference
 *  This is a python client package for XTS API.
 XTS is product from [Symphony Fintech Solutions Pvt.
 Ltd.](https://symphonyfintech.com/).
-The original documentation for XTS Clinet is [___linked here___](https://symphonyfintech.com/xts-market-data-front-end-api-v2/).
+The original documentation for XTS Client is [___linked here___](https://symphonyfintech.com/xts-market-data-front-end-api-v2/).

 *  This package is a __derivative work__ of the original package written by [Symphony Fintech Solutions Pvt.
 Ltd.](https://symphonyfintech.com/).
 *  [Link for original GitHub Repository](https://github.com/symphonyfintech/xts-pythonclient-api-sdk).
-It takes inspirations from the original, however it differs in the implimentation.
+It takes inspirations from the original, however it differs in the implementation.
 *  GitHub [Link](https://github.com/sharanchetan/xts-api-client) for this repository.

-# Documentataion.
+# Documentation.
 * Detailed documentation is provided [here](https://xts-api-client.readthedocs.io/en/latest/).

 # Package Structure